 Being a puppy parent has its ups and downs.
 Every poop pick-up, rainy walk, or stinky dog-breath kiss can be forgotten in a blink of a puppy dog eye the moment you see that waggy tail and happy face after a long, hard day.

-Let’s face it, our pups are always there for us - and have been the silent heroes during this pandemic.
+Let’s face it, our pups are always there for us.
 They continuously help us to feel happy and loved, but it’s our job to make sure that we’re doing the best we can to keep our fur babies happy, healthy, and well - however, we could be making harmful mistakes without realizing it!

 Take a look at 12 common ways we puppy parents can fall into bad habits...